Shohagh45/Shohagh45/README.md

 # 👋 Hi, I'm Solaiman Hossain

-I'm a passionate full-stack developer with a strong background in both backend and frontend technologies.
-I thrive on building scalable applications, intuitive user experiences, and clean design.
+I'm an aspiring full-stack developer currently learning and exploring backend and frontend technologies.
+I enjoy building small projects, improving my skills, and learning how to create real-world applications step by step.

 ---